PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 If the option is disabled for the contact that the customer chooses, the message is simply sent to the contact's email address, and is not stored in PrestaShop.

+#### Multistore

+Only the messages created in the selected store or store group (through the context) are displayed.

+Example, let's say I have the following confiuration:
+- Group 1
+  - Shop A
+  - Shop B
+- Group 2
+  - Shop C

+If I select group 1 as context, then the messages created in Shop A and Shop B will be displayed.

+If I select Shop A as context, then the messages created in Shop A will be displayed.

+If I select all shops as context, then the messages created in Shop A, Shop B and Shop C will be displayed.

 #### Select all / unselect all checkbox

 After checking the box, all the messages displayed on the page are selected or unselected.